barborico/recipes/README.md

 **Refined coconut oil** (which lacks a coconut flavor) is solid at room temperature and may be more suitable for baking.

+Mashed **avocado** can also be a healthy and tasty substitute when baking--especially in chocolatey treats.

 Finally, **vegan butters** are available in most stores and will do in a pinch.
 My favorite is [Pure Blends' avocado oil plant-based butter](https://www.pureblendsbrand.com/product/avocado-oil-plant-based-butter/).

 ## Heavy Cream

 **Coconut cream** (or full-fat coconut milk) can often replace heavy cream if you don't mind tasting the coconut in your finished product.

-Another substitute that I've used successfully in the past is a mixture of **[butter substitute](#Butter) and soymilk**.
+Another substitute that I've used successfully in the past is a 1:2 mixture of **[butter substitute](#Butter) and soymilk**.
 This mimics the fat content of heavy cream.
 Melt the butter substitute in the microwave and blend into the soymilk, being careful of steam and frothing that may ensue.

+## Mayonnaise

+My household has tried a few vegan mayos, and the clear winner for us has been [Follow Your Heart](https://followyourheart.com/) brand (definitely avoid Hellmann's).

 ## Eggs